Capgemini/msft-release-extensions/README.md

 - Organisation Name (Which you can get from the Url of Azure DevOps)
 - Wiki Path (Can be a nested path if you wish)
 - Wiki release Notes root path (Top Level Path)
-- User Name (This is a friendly name of your choice and will be shown on the release notes
+- User Name (This is a friendly name of your choice and will be shown in the release notes

 The rest of the fields are pre-populated to make the installation much easier.